Lameguy64/latabios/readme.txt

 		    |________________________________|

-L-ATA Fixed Disk Support BIOS by John "Lameguy" Wilbert Villamor 2022 Meido-Tek Productions - Released under MPLv2
+L-ATA Fixed Disk Support BIOS by John "Lameguy" Wilbert Villamor 2022-24 Meido-Tek Productions - Released under MPLv2 Version 1.01

 Table of Contents

     1. Introduction
     2. Installation
         2.1.
+Installing on PC/AT Systems
+	2.2.
+Installing on PC/XT Systems
+	2.3.
+L-ATA Builds
+	2.4.
 Note for 386+ Users
-    3. Compatibility
+    3. Compatibility & Internal Operation
 	3.1.
 Workspace Storage
 	3.2.
 ATA Drive Compatibility
 	3.3.
 Disk BIOS Implementation Table
 	3.4.
-Incompatible Systems
+Incompatible Systems & Software
     4. Sector Translation
+    5. Version History
-    5. References and Acknowledgements
+    6. References and Acknowledgements
-    6. File Contents

 1. Introduction

-    L-ATA, short for Lame-AT Attachment,  is option ROM software that adds en- hanced support for ATA fixed disk drives  to  any  PC/AT compatible system equipped with a 80286 or newer processor.
-L-ATA not only offers hard drive auto-detection and support for up to four ATA channels,  but also provides sector translation to support drive capacities greater than 504 megabytes- allowing to address up to 8,032 megabytes  using the standard INT 13h disk interfaces.
+    L-ATA, short for Lame-AT Attachment, is an option ROM for adding enhanced support for ATA disk drives to both PC/XT and PC/AT compatible platforms- to be able to use more conventional ATA disks (including CompactFlash) on these older platforms.

-    This software is intended  for upgrading older 80286 and 386 systems which do not support ATA drives or are constrained by hard-coded drive parameter tables.
-L-ATA addresses  this  problem by augmenting the system BIOS with L-ATA's own disk BIOS in a manner similar to that of an option ROM present on SCSI or ESDI host adapters.
-The ATA drives detected by L-ATA appear as ordinary fixed disk drives to any operating system.
+    L-ATA not only adds full ATA disk support with automatic drive detection, but also disk capacities greater than 504 megabytes through sector trans- lation- it can map drives up to a maximum of 8,032 megabytes, the maximum imposed by the upper limit of INT 13h.

+    L-ATA offers excellent system compatibility  by  means of proper software implementation- it functions not too dissimilar to the boot ROM of a SCSI or ESDI host adapter and has exhibited a great deal of compatibility with many BIOS vendors- clone or otherwise.

+    This ROM software is intended for  use  on  PC/XTs and early PC/AT systems that predated support for custom drive parameters in the CMOS setup- or to upgrade a 386 or early 486 system to be able to use drive capacities grea- ter than 504 megabytes.

 2. Installation

-    L-ATA is meant to be installed  as an option ROM starting at address C8000 or higher.
-This is easily accomplished by means of a programmable ROM chip and a Network Interface Card.
-The ATA interface itself can be provided by any 16-bit Multi I/O board.
-In some cases the IDE interface  of  a  sound card is sufficient provided the interface is configured using jumpers  and not by software.

-    When using a sound card,  make  sure  the  IDE  interface  is  set  to the following resources.
-If  hard  disks are not being detected properly make sure an IOCHRDY or IORDY jumper is set.

-	Port 1F0h IRQ 14 (Primary)
-	Port 170h IRQ 15 (Secondary)
-	Port 168h IRQ 10 (Tertiary)
-	Port 1E8h IRQ 11 (Quaternary)

-    The first ATA drive found will  be  used  as  the boot drive regardless of channel.
-However, protected mode  operating  systems  may fail if the boot drive is not connected to the first two ATA channels.

-    L-ATA is provided in two versions; the 'normal' version and the 'sensible' version, the latter of which is indicated by an '-S' suffix on the version number.
-The 'sensible' version differs  in  that  only one ATA channel is supported to allow the BIOS' work  area to be stored immediately after the BIOS Data Area, but this may provide better compatibility on some systems.
-    The normal version with quad ATA  channel support uses the normally unused first-half of the BIOS stack area.
-Both versions  are  also provided with either a bootloader included or not.
-The bootloader equipped variation is required for older systems which  do not boot the hard drive and expects a disk BIOS to provide a hard disk aware bootloader.

-    Make sure that no fixed disk drives  are  defined in the CMOS settings, or else L-ATA will refuse to install as it may cause superfluous issues which may cause software to fail.
+    L-ATA is option ROM software and requires a programmable ROM chip  (EPROM or EEPROM,  ideally 64 to 256kbit) and accompanying programmer to install for both PC/XT or PC/AT.

+    Once burned the most inexpensive method  of  installing the ROM is to use an Ethernet adapter- which often feature a socket for an RPL ROM.

+    ROMs attached to this socket usually appear  as standard adapter ROMs and is what L-ATA needs for installation.
+The ROM is either configurable with jumpers or in software with a configuration utility depending on adapter.
+    In any case,  L-ATA should be mapped at address C8000 and other disk rel- ated option ROMs from SCSI controllers should be disabled,  if the system has any.

+    The type of programmable ROM to use for this installation also depends on the Ethernet adapter  to  be used- very old ones may lack bus buffers and would simply not work or prevent the system from working altogether if an EEPROM is used- older UV-erasable EPROMs  or  PROMs should be used on the older adapters instead.

+    Worth noting that using ROM sizes smaller  than what is actually install- ed, perhaps an attempt to save UMB space, may not work properly, and keep in mind that unused parts of the ROM are still usable for UMBs-  at least for 386s.

   2.1.
+Installing on PC/AT Systems

+    The 16-bit 'sensible' and standard builds of L-ATA  must  be used to take advantage of the 16-bit data bus.
+L-ATA can run with ROM shadowing on 386 systems to gain  a  small performance improvement, especially when sector translation is being employed.

+    L-ATA works with standard ATA interfaces provided  by  Multi-I/O cards or the system board itself.
+Sometimes the IDE interface on a sound card can be used for hard disks despite being intended for CD-ROM drives, but this method *will* work provided it is configured using jumpers and not  by  a software driver- which most of them are.

+    The standard L-ATA ROM tests the following resources for hard drives, the standard one only tests the primary channel (alternate ports are included for reference in case of hardware conflicts):

+	Port 1F0-1F7h, 3F6-3F7h IRQ 14 (Primary)
+	Port 170-1F7h, 376-377h IRQ 15 (Secondary)
+	Port 168-16Fh, 36E-36Fh IRQ 10 (Tertiary)
+	Port 1E8-1EFh, 3EE-3EFh IRQ 11 (Quaternary)

+    The first ATA drive discovered will be used as disk 0 regardless of which channel it was found.
+However,  protected mode operating systems that do not use INT 13h may fail if the boot  drive is not connected to the first two ATA channels (see 3.4.
+Incompatible Systems & Software).

+  2.2.
+Installing on PC/XT Systems

+    The 8-bit 'XTI' build of L-ATA must  be  used for PC/XTs when used with a XT-IDE compatible adapter.

+    Apart from which build of L-ATA  to  use,  installation on PC/XTs differs entirely on the interface.
+Since PC/XTs generally use 8088s and therefore only have 8-bit ISA slots, but the ATA interface requires  a  16-bit data bus for the data port- a special interface adapter is required.

+    Currently L-ATA supports 'XT-IDE' compatible methods with the 'XTI' build (see section 2.2 for details).
+Currently L-ATA is hard wired to test only port 300h for drives and hardware interrupts are not used  (because soft- ware emulators did not implement it),  but this can be  adjusted  in  the assembler source.

+  2.2.
+L-ATA Builds

+    The L-ATA pre-built archive includes three variations;  the standard ver- sion which includes quad ATA support, the 'sensible' version with support for only a single ATA channel and the  'XTI'  version for use with PC/XTs with an XT-IDE adapter.

+    Additional variations  to  fit  very specific configurations can be built from the L-ATA assembler source.

+    Since version 1.01 all three variations include a bootloader.

+  2.3.
 Note for 386+ Users

-    On 386 and newer systems,  memory between C8000 to EFFFF normally reserved for Option ROMs and memory mapped peripherals  can  be  reclaimed as extra memory known as Upper Memory Blocks (UMBs)  by  using a 386 memory manager such as EMM386.
-UMBs are most commonly used for device drivers and TSR software to free more conventional memory to applications.
+    On 386 and newer systems, unused portions of the adapter space  (the last 384K of the first 1MB of memory) is  often reclaimed as system memory for use as Upper Memory Blocks or UMBs, typically provided by an expanded me- mory manager such as EMM386.

-    When an option ROM is installed, part of this memory space will be used by the option ROM itself  and  cannot be reclaimed as upper memory.
-Start-up files may require changes for pre-existing  installations after the system has been upgraded with L-ATA.
+    As L-ATA appears as an option ROM it  occupies some of this adapter space for itself-  reducing available UMBs by 4KB (the present size of the ROM) even when the ROM mapped is larger thanks  to  ROM shadowing supported by most later 386 boards.
+This results in a reduction of UMB memory and TSRs may end up loading in conventional memory when upgrading an existing sys- tem with L-ATA.

-3. Compatibility
+3. Compatibility & Internal Operation

-    L-ATA has been tested mostly against clone systems equipped with  a  clone BIOS from vendors such as American Megatrends, Award Software, Quadtel and Microid Research to name a few, in which L-ATA has displayed a high degree of compatibility.
+    L-ATA has been tested mostly against clone  systems  equipped  with  BIOS software from vendors  as  American Megatrends,  Award Software,  Quadtel and Microid Research to name a few,  to  which L-ATA has displayed a high degree of compatibility with.

   3.1.
 Workspace Storage

-    L-ATA stores its internal variables and parameter tables on memory address 0030:0000 or 00300 which points to the unused first-half of the BIOS stack area worth 256 bytes, but  only  the last 128 bytes is actually used.
-As a result no amount of conventional memory has been effectively used by L-ATA to operating systems.
-User-specified  drive  parameters are stored in this area on AMI BIOS.
+    Standard L-ATA stores its internal variables and parameter tables on mem- ory address 0030:0000 or 00300, using  the  unused half of the BIOS stack area of 256 bytes.
+As a result, no amount of precious conventional memory has been reserved to L-ATA from operating systems.
+AMI BIOS  also  stores its user-specified drive parameters this area as well.

-    For the sensible version,  the variables  and  parameter tables are stored just immediately  after  the  BIOS Data Area  at  address 0030:01E0 or the equivalent memory address of 0040:00E0 occupying 19 bytes.
-As a result of using a much smaller work area this version only supports one ATA channel, but may offer better compatibility for some OEM systems.
-The sensible ver- sion still provides sector translation  to  support drives larger than 504 megabytes.
+    For both 'sensible' and 'XTI' versions,  internal variables and parameter tables are stored just after the BIOS Data Area at address 0030:01E0,  or the equivalent memory address of 0040:00E0,  occupying 19 bytes.
+Due  to the smaller work area this version  only supports  a  single ATA channel, but may provide better compatibility on some OEM systems that use more of the BIOS stack area,  or  have  special hardware mapped to I/O ports that happen to conflict with extra ATA channels.

-    To ensure  that  software  does  not  overwrite the internal tables during operation- which may result  in  data corruption upon further disk access, L-ATA performs a checksum test of the internal tables on every disk access operation.
-An 'INTERNAL TABLES TAINTED' screen  is  invoked if the tables have been corrupted to prevent damage to data on the drives.
+    To ensure  that  software  does  not overwrite the internal tables during operation  which  may result in data corruption upon further disk access, L-ATA performs a checksum test of the internal tables for every disk ope- ration.
+An 'INTERNAL TABLES TAINTED' screen is invoked if the tables are found  to  be corrupted in the next disk access to prevent damage to data on the drives.

   3.2.
 ATA Drive Compatibility

-    L-ATA only supports ATA drives that recognizes the IDENTIFY command as the software relies on auto-detection.
-Older drives which do not support this command will not work with L-ATA,  but such a drive would have to be early enough to have a suitable drive type entry in the system BIOS.
+    L-ATA relies on the IDENTIFY command to obtain parameters of the attached drives- older drives predating the official ATA specification may not im- plement the IDENTIFY command and therefore, will not work with L-ATA.
+But such an old drive should have a type entry in the fixed parameter tables.

-    L-ATA will not work with XTA drives or ATA interfaces on a 8-bit data bus.
-    The ATA interface must be present with a 16-bit data interface.
+    However,  some hard drives have been found to exhibit quirks when used as a slave drive- some IBM Travelstar drives meant  for  laptops inherit the CHS parameters of the master drive, even when the parameters yield a cap- acity much greater than the drive is rated for.
+This  is  unlikely a bug with L-ATA as it was able to obtain the correct model string from the drive, and this appears right after the CHS parameter fields.

   3.3.
 Disk BIOS Implementation Table

-    L-ATA implements most of the INT 13h functions as supported by the IBM MFM Fixed Disk Controller.
-The table below lists the implementation level for each function number.
+    L-ATA implements most of the INT 13h functions  as  supported by the ori- ginal hard disk controller for the PC; the IBM MFM Fixed Disk Controller.

+    Only functions applicable to the PC/AT platform are implemented.
+    The table below lists each function and their implementation level.

     +-------------------------------------------------------------------+
     | Func. | Status | Description					|